Ever wondered why the scientific community switched from using Fahrenheit for measuring temperature to Celsius?

 Here is a list of hardware that you will need to do this experiment.

-- The second step is to replace the code in the product code configs page with the code given below.
+Step 1) Replace the code in the product code configs page with the code given below.
 Remember to replace 'temp' with the variable name you used.

 var Celsius_display = new boltGraph();